-To ensure the Downtown Waterfront district provides high-quality public areas, without noticeable differences in the quality of public spaces on Private or Commonwealth tidelands, and to the extent possible, all interior and exterior areas located on Private tidelands within the MHP planning area shall be considered as if they are on Commonwealth tidelands and be required to conform to the interior and exterior public activation requirements under 310 CMR 9.53(2), including provisions for interior ground floor FPAs, excluding Upper Level Accessory Uses.
+To ensure the Downtown Waterfront district provides high-quality public areas, without noticeable differences in the quality of public spaces on Private or Commonwealth tidelands, and to the extent possible, exterior areas located on Private tidelands within the MHP planning area that are planned for public access shall be considered as if they are on Commonwealth tidelands and be required to conform to the exterior public activation requirements under 310 CMR 9.53(2).

 To implement this amplification and the provisions of 310 CMR 9.53 (2), the City of Boston shall develop design and use standards for the area between, but not including, India Wharf and Christopher Columbus Park.
-These design and use standards shall, at a minimum, cover the following: (1) new, publicly accessible interior areas, including new Special Public Destination Facilities (SPDFs), if any, including the general types of FPAs and water-dependent uses to be located in ground level interior areas and all publicly accessible exterior areas; (2) exterior design standards that relate to buildings within and adjacent to the DTW MHP area, especially any existing or proposed SPDFs, and other existing or proposed open space within or adjacent to the DTW MHP area; (3) public amenities that fully activate the area as a waterfront destination and create a sense of place for the Downtown Waterfront; and (4) water transportation facilities, including a water transportation and watersheet management plan.
-To the extent possible under applicable building codes, and subject to the amplification in Section 3.2.2 below, the design and use standards shall also provide direction and guidance on making interior FPAs and exterior public realm areas climate resilient.
+These design and use standards shall, at a minimum, cover the following: (1) exterior design standards that relate to buildings within and adjacent to the DTW MHP area, especially any existing or proposed Special Public Destination Facility ("SPDF"), and other existing or proposed open space within or adjacent to the DTW MHP area; (2) public amenities that fully activate the area as a waterfront destination and create a sense of place for the Downtown Waterfront; and (3) water transportation facilities, including a water transportation and watersheet management plan.
+To the extent possible under applicable building codes, and subject to the amplification in Section 3.2.2 below, the design and use standards shall also provide direction and guidance on making interior Facility of Public Accommodation ("FPAs") and exterior public realm areas climate resilient.